MY-Climate-Observatory/myco-data/README.md

 This folder contains policies and governmental data related to sustainability.

 * `In Progress` Malaysia National Policy on the Environment 2002
-* `In Progress` Malaysia Roadmap towards Zero Single-Use Plastic 2018-2030
+* Malaysia Roadmap towards Zero Single-Use Plastic 2018-2030

 **CLIMATExSociety**